 Our soulmate families travel with us through time and space, through as many lives as are needed for our awakening.
 We meet again and again to jointly heal old patterns and issues, ultimately at the soul level.
 That means that anything needing healing will bubble to the surface in every type of soulmate relationship.
 Being with a soulmate does not shield us from pain which is a part of being human.
 In fact, the opposite may be true as those healing needs reveal themselves.
 Being with a soulmate does, however, give us a means to address those needs.

 The relationships we create with soulmates, romantic and otherwise, fall into four main categories, depending upon the role that soul is playing in this particular life.

 The 4 Types of Soulmates and the Roles they Play in Our Lives

 - All karmic relationships are not unpleasant.
-It is just as possible to learn something easily and joyfully.
-The main point of karmic relationships is that they are purpose-driven and when that purpose (teaching, learning) is accomplished they typically end.
+It is just as possible to learn something easily and joyfully, though many of us need the wake-up pain of the unpleasant to get our attention.
+The main point of karmic relationships is that they are purpose-driven and when that purpose (teaching, learning, resolving, healing) is accomplished they often end.